Stochastic differential equation approach to understanding the population control bias in full configuration interaction quantum Monte Carlo: Introduction

 In this work we derive exact relations for the population control bias in the shift and projected energy estimators.
 Projected energy estimators for the ground state energy are commonly used in projection Monte Carlo.
-We further analyse the effect of noise in the FCIQMC algorithm in the framework of It\^o stochastic calculus \cite{Gardiner2009}.
+We further analyze the effect of noise in the FCIQMC algorithm in the framework of It\^o stochastic calculus \cite{Gardiner2009}.
 We assume that either the Hamiltonian is stoquastic, or the walker number is sufficiently large that the sign structure of the sampled coefficient vector is consistent with the exact eigenvector (i.e.~the walker number is above the annihilation plateau).
 The main results are as follows: \begin{itemize} \item The shift estimator is an upper bound for the exact ground state energy and for all projected energy estimators, including the variational energy estimator, which is defined by a Rayleigh quotient. \item We define a norm projected energy estimator.
 Excellent approximations to it are easy to compute from readily available walker number and shift data, and contain less bias than the shift estimator.
-While the norm projected energy is less than the shift estimator we find that the difference scales with $N_\mathrm{w}^{-1}$ in numerical data.
-The overall bias of the norm projected energy exhibits the same non-universal scaling as the shift estimator. \item The variational energy estimator, which also provides an upper bound to the exact energy, is found to have a much reduced population control bias compared to the shift or norm projected energy estimators. \item We derive an It\^o stochastic differential equation for the coupled dynamics of the walker number and the shift.
-A simplified linear version can be solved exactly and provides valuable insights as well as analytic formulas for the delayed auto- and cross-covariance functions of the two quantities that compare favourably to data from FCIQMC simulations. \item We derive explicit analytical expression for the population control bias in the non-interacting Bose-Hubbard chain, where we find that the population control bias is approximately intensive, i.e. scales linearly with particle number.
+While the norm projected energy is less biased than the shift estimator we find that the difference scales with $N_\mathrm{w}^{-1}$ in numerical data.
+The overall bias of the norm projected energy exhibits the same non-universal scaling as the shift estimator. \item The variational energy estimator, which also provides an upper bound to the exact energy, is found to have a much reduced population control bias compared to the shift or norm projected energy estimators.
+We discuss an efficient way to calculate it numerically. \item We derive an It\^o stochastic differential equation for the coupled dynamics of the walker number and the shift.
+A simplified scalar model can be solved exactly and provides valuable insights into the role of the time step size and walker number control parameters.
+A particular prediction is that the population control bias in the energy estimator is independent of these parameters, which is confirmed by full numerical FCIQMC simulation results.
+The analytic model also provides explicit formulas for the delayed auto- and cross-covariance functions of the walker number and the shift. \item We analyze the reweighted estimators of Refs.~\cite{Hetherington1984,Nightingale1986,Umrigar1993} and find that they successfully remove most of the bias in our numerical examples.
+Unfortunately, the reweighting adds stochastic noise that grows in the limit of large reweighting depth where the population control bias is formally removed.
+Finding the optimal reweighting depth may require further research. \item We derive explicit analytical expression for the population control bias in the non-interacting Bose-Hubbard chain.
+We find that the population control bias is approximately extensive in the non-interacting case, i.e. scales linearly with particle number, in contrast to the interacting system where quadratic scaling with system size was observed.
 Specifically for a single particle in the Hubbard chain the population control bias is asymptotically given by $2J/N_\mathrm{w}$ for large walker numbers $N_\mathrm{w}$, while it decays faster for small walker numbers. $J$ is the hopping parameter in the Hubbard chain. \end{itemize}